New River Beach Provincial Park: Geography

 The park is situated within the Fundy Coastal Eco-District, which stretches along the entire southern coastline of New Brunswick.
 This eco-district extends from the eastern side of Passamaquoddy Bay to the eastern side of Shepody Bay, and also includes the Western and Outer Isles, such as Grand Manan, Campobello, Deer Island, and Machias Seal Island.

-History

-In 1884, James Mealey Jr drowned while crossing to New River Island intending to hunt birds.

 Flora and fauna

 Vegetation along the coast consists mainly of hardy plant species adapted to marine environments with minimal topsoil.
 Dominant shrubs include bog laurel and wild blueberries.
 On Barnaby Head, the spruce bog supports a variety of bog plants such as Labrador tea, bog cranberry, sundew, and pitcher plants—two of which are insectivorous.